dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/user-guide/index.md

   To use the SDK, you must access your website / web application via a secure HTTPS connection.
 This is due to browser security restrictions which only grant camera video streaming access to a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts).

-  > For convenience, self-signed certificates are allowed during development and testing.
-Or use "http://localhost".
+  > For convenience, self-signed certificates can be used during development and testing.
+You can also use "http://localhost" which allows camera access without an SSL certificate.

-### Step Three: Include the SDK from the server
+### Step Three: Add the SDK from the server

-Now that the SDK is hosted on your server, you can include it accordingly.
+Now that the SDK is hosted on your server, you can add it accordingly.

 ```html
 <script src="https://www.yourwebsite.com/PATH-TO-THE-SDK/dynamsoft-camera-enhancer/dist/dce.js"></script>